TresAmigosSD/SMV/docs/user/smv_input.md

 # SMV Input Handling

+This document is for input module classes defined in `smv.iomod`.
+The input modules directly in `smv` package are deprecated.

+SMV input modules are connectors, which read data from some **Connections** and return a single SMV aware data object (currently Spark DF).
+There are no data manipulation in
+SMV input.

 SMV support the following types of inputs:

 * `SmvCsvInputFile`: Single Comma Separated Values (CSV) file on HDFS compatible storage